caltechlibrary/waystation/README.md

 1. In the main branch of your repository, create a `.github/workflows` directory if this directory does not already exist.
 2. In the `.github/workflows` directory, create a file named `archive-github-pages.yml`.
-3. Paste the following content into the file:
+3. Copy and paste the following content into the file:
     ```yaml
     on:
       release: